python-social-auth/social-docs/docs/configuration/flask.rst

 The Django application has a middleware (that fits in the framework architecture) to facilitate the different exceptions_ handling raised by python-social-auth_.
-The same can be accomplished (even on a simpler way) in Flask by defining an errorhandler_.
+The same can be accomplished (even in a simple way) in Flask by defining an errorhandler_.
 For example the next code will redirect any social-auth exception to a ``/socialerror`` URL::